LASIK WITH EYE DOCTOR DALLAS

-Since 1995 we have been guiding and co-managing our patients through the process of qualifying them for Lasik.
+Since 1997 we have facilitated our interested patients through the process of qualifying them for Lasik.
 The results have been excellent and we have patients all over Texas and around the United States who are very pleased with their results.
 The benefits of consulting with us first are:

 - We have all the latest equipment and technology in our office to determine if you are a good candidate in just one brief visit.

-- If you are a candidate for Lasik or another refractive surgery procedure, we have access to many different lasers and choose the laser that best suits your case.
+- If you are a candidate for Lasik, we have access to different lasers and choose the laser that best suits your case.
 We then match you with a Board Certified, corneal specialist Lasik surgeon who is skilled in the use of that laser then provide all of your post operative care.
 We are in constant communication with the surgeon regarding your progress.
 We are a high touch low volume practice that prides itself on individualized personal care.

-The next day after the Lasik surgery you return to our office from all your post-operative care that continues for six months.
-This is where we give you the best of tender loving care utilizing the most up to date equipment and 21 years of post operative experience.
+The next day after the Lasik surgery you return to our office from all your post-operative care that goes on for six months.
+This is where we give you the best of tender loving care utilizing the most up to date equipment and 20 years of post operative experience.
 This is where we get a chance to watch you smile with your new improved vision and tend to all of your post operative needs.
-Not only are we in constant communication with the surgeon but you will have access to our doctors 27/7.
+Not only are we in constant communication with the surgeon but you will have access to our doctors 24/7.

 CustomVue Intralase- IFS Femtosecond Bladeless -Wavefront Guided Lasik